Oracle NoSQL Database: High availability and fault-tolerance

 Oracle NoSQL Database provides single-master, multi-replica database replication.
 Transactional data is delivered to all replica nodes with flexible durability policies per transaction.
 In the event the master replica node fails, a consensus-based PAXOS-based automated fail-over election process minimizes downtime.
 As soon as the failed node is repaired, it rejoins the shard, updated and then becomes available for processing read requests.
 Thus, Oracle NoSQL Database applications can tolerate failures of nodes within a shard and also multiple failures of nodes in distinct shards.

 Proper placement of masters and replicas on server hardware (racks and interconnect switches) by Oracle NoSQL Database is intended to increase availability on commodity servers.

 Transparent load balancing

 Oracle NoSQL Database Driver partitions the data in real time and evenly distributes it across the storage nodes.
 It is network topology and latency-aware, routing read and write operations to the most appropriate storage node in order to optimize load distribution and performance.

 Administration and system monitoring

-Oracle NoSQL Database's administration service can be accessed from a command-line interface.
+Oracle NoSQL Database's administration service can be accessed from a web console or a command-line interface.
 This service supports functionality such as the ability to configure, start, stop and monitor a storage node, without requiring configuration files, shell scripts, or explicit database operations.
 It allows Java Management Extensions (JMX) or Simple Network Management Protocol (SNMP) agents to be available for monitoring.
 This allows management clients to poll information about the status, performance metrics and operational parameters of a storage node and its managed services.